 4. Majestic

-Majestic is primarily a backlink analysis tool, but also provides keyword research and SEO data with a focus on trust metrics and link-building opportunities.
+Majestic is primarily a backlink analysis tool, but it also provides keyword research and SEO data.
+Its focus on trust metrics and link-building opportunities helps you understand which websites are most valuable to link to or attract links from, which supports SEO, digital PR and content strategies.

 Key takeaways